How to Track Expenses – Best Tools and Apps to Use In 2025

 • Expense categories like rent, food, transportation, and subscriptions should be monitored closely, especially for spotting leaks or reducing non-essential spending.

-1. Why you should track your monthly expenses?
+2. Why should you track your monthly expenses?

 Tracking your monthly expenses isn’t just a good habit; it’s the foundation of smart money management.